 Shipping containers are built to withstand being hurtled around the seven seas, constantly exposed to the elements.
 As purely functional capsules made out of reinforced steel, they might not be the prettiest of objects (though certain designers and architects may disagree).
 Sometimes, the corrugated metal shell of a shipping container simply doesn’t fit the aesthetic of a space.
-Regardless of whether it’s being used as a school classroom, mobile cafe, or construction storage space, there are ways to make your shipping container ‘blend in’.
+Regardless of whether it’s being used as a school classroom, mobile cafe, or construction storage space, there are ways to make your new shipping containers ‘blend in’.
 One of these is to add cladding.
 In this post we’ll look at what cladding is, what different types are available, and how to fit it.

 Quite simply, it’s a layer of material added to the external surface of your shipping container.
 Whilst it can act as added insulation (saving you room on the inside of the container), its use is mainly aesthetic.
 Given that shipping containers can be used for a range of different purposes, from simple storage units to the most ambitious Grand Designs, they need to be fully customisable; cladding allows this, providing an almost unlimited selection of design options.